lazycatcloud/specs/README.md

 `lzc-cli appstore publish <lpk path>`

 # view published apps
-After successful publishing, you can view your app at https://appstore.lazycat.cloud.
+after successful publishing, you can view your app at https://appstore.lazycat.cloud.

 ## communication and help
 you can speak your mind at https://bbs.lazycat.cloud.